ErvisaS/Ervisa_Portfolio/README.md

 [Project 8 : " C#  -> A Real Estate Management System Desktop App"](https://github.com/ErvisaS/realestatemanagementsystem)

-The aim of the project is to prepare a real estate tracking system.
-When the user enters the interface, they should be able to easily add, update, delete or query according to different types of real estate.
+Develop a real estate tracking system to easily add, update, delete or query according to different types of real estate.
 In the same way, customer registration should be made and customer portfolio should be reached.
-Reports need to be accessed through the system through the desired real estate.